How modern slavery accountability gives you a competitive edge

 ● Garments and textiles

-● Agriculture (particularly at risk agricultural goods are cocoa, cotton, coffee, tea and spices)
+● Agriculture (particularly at-risk agricultural goods are cocoa, cotton, coffee, tea and spices)

 It is a business’ moral obligation to be on the lookout for red flags that may indicate modern slavery within their supply chain.
-Ideally, businesses should examine supplier labour hire practices and employment contracts.
+Ideally, businesses should examine supplier labor hire practices and employment contracts.
 Specific warning signs that something is amiss are:

 ● Confiscation of workers passports